This post was most recently updated on October 1st, 2021

 Frying the Crispiest Chicken Tenders

-Tip: If you don’t have a thermometer, you can test the oil by dipping a bamboo skewer into the oil.
+Tip: If you don’t have a thermometer (I use an electric thermometer, but a candy thermometer works too), you can test the oil by dipping a bamboo skewer into the oil.
 Make sure it touches the bottom of the pan.
 If you immediately see bubbles coming up against the skewer, the oil is ready.
 Drop the temperature from medium high to medium and do a test batch with one chicken tender.
 The tenders shouldn’t brown immediately.
 If they do, the oil is too hot.
-Lower the oil and wait a few minutes before testing another chicken tender.
+Lower the oil and wait a few minutes before testing another chicken strip.

 Just LOOK at that crispy coating!

 Once the chicken has cooked for 5-6 minutes and is golden on both sides, remove and place on a platter with paper towels to drain.
-This recipe makes 16-18 tenders, so you can easily fry all of them in 3-4 batches.
+This recipe makes 16-18 crispy fried chicken tenders, so you can easily fry all of them in 3-4 batches.

 The Best Dipping Sauce for Chicken Tenders

-Ranch, honey mustard, BBQ sauce, ketchup—what is your favorite dipping sauce?
+Ranch, honey mustard sauce, BBQ sauce, ketchup—what is your favorite dipping sauce?
 I actually prefer a tangy version that is similar to fry sauce!
-So delicious.
+So delicious to dip chicken strips in.

 Tangy Chicken Tender Dipping Sauce